TEAMMATES/teammates/devdocs/staticAnalysis.md

 ```
 ./gradlew -b travis.gradle eslint
 ```
-The violations will be printed to the console itself.
+The violations caught, if any, will be printed to the console itself.

 To run all static analysis tasks in one sitting, run the following command:
 ```